Actually FLEX is an ideal period product for women with endometriosis. Here's why--

 - FLEX does not contribute to any inflammation

-Endometriosis is a problem with accelerated inflammation in the female reproductive tract.
-More prostaglandins, more leukotrienes are released in women with endometriosis and one of the hallmarks of women with endometriosis is the formation of scar tissue after inflammation occurs.
+Endometriosis is a problem in which a woman has excess inflammation in the female reproductive tract.
+Women with endometriosis have more prostaglandins and more leukotrienes (neurotransmitters that up-regulate inflammation) that are released and one of the hallmarks of women with endometriosis is the formation of scar tissue after inflammation occurs.
 This scar tissue can be VERY painful and can lead to difficulty with fertility for some women.
 Whereas tampons, whether organic or not, have properties that accelerate inflammation, FLEX has no effect on inflammation.

 - Heavy flow